ltw-webdev-4/curriculum/merging-teammate-work.md

       icon: "person-2"
       label: "Dev"
     before: |
-      The first step in this whole process is making the product details code available online.
+      **Working on your teammate’s repo.** The first step in this whole process is making the product details code available online.
 That’s called “publishing the branch”.

       If we didn’t publish the branch the code would only be available on our local computer.